-If you have spent any time looking for new tools you have no doubt come across the Snap-on name.
-The brand has built a reputation for itself as one of the highest quality tool manufacturers around.
+If you have spent any time looking for new tools, you have no doubt come across the Snap-on name.
+The brand has built a reputation as one of the highest-quality tool manufacturers.
 They, however, command such a high price that you might ask yourself, are Snap-on tools good?

-Snap-on are premium-grade tools used in mechanical workshops by many professional mechanics.
-Snap-on are excellent tools and are one of the few brands that still manufacture their products in the United States.
+Snap-on is a premium-grade tool used in mechanical workshops by many professional mechanics.
+Snap-on is an excellent tool and one of the few brands still manufacturing their products in the United States.
 Although expensive, the company offers a lifetime warranty on its products.

-If you are someone that uses tools every day, then it can be a worthwhile investment, especially with their lifetime warranty.
+If you use tools daily, then it is a worthwhile investment, especially with their lifetime warranty.
 However, those who only occasionally have to use tools might not see the value unless they are the type to buy things for life.

-Following the end of the war, Snap-on would consolidate all of its innovations and make them available to the general public.
-As years went on, Snap-on was constantly chosen to either provide tools or develop new ones for the likes of the Navy and NASA.
-Snap-on tools would even go on to be the on-hand tools of choice for repairing the lunar rover and Space Shuttle.
+Following the war’s end, Snap-on would consolidate all of its innovations and make them available to the general public.
+Snap-on provides tools or develops new ones for the likes of the Navy and NASA.
+Snap-on would even go on to be the on-hand tool of choice for repairing the lunar rover and Space Shuttle.

 A century later, Snap-on tools are still one of the most respected tool manufacturers in the world.

-You will not be able to simply go into your local auto parts store and find Snap-on tools.
+You cannot simply go into your local auto parts store and find Snap-on tools.
 Since the tools are meant for working professionals, there is no need for them to be stocked where the average Joe would go shopping.
 Snap-on’s higher price also makes them a hard sell when stocked next to less expensive alternatives.

 The tool that most will gravitate towards from the Snap-on lineup is their ratchet set.
 In particular, the low-profile version allows for use in even the tightest of spaces.
 Additionally, its 80-tooth gear allows for less arc to engage the next tooth, further decreasing the need for a large amount of workspace.
 If there is one tool to get from the Snap-on line, it’s probably this one.